 An ingrown toenail can cause intense pain that worsens as the nail digs deeper into your skin.
-With locations in Kingston, New Windsor, Wappingers Falls, Hudson, Red Hook, Margaretville, and West Coxsackie, New York, the board-certified podiatrists and foot and ankle surgeons at Hudson Valley Foot Associates provide in-office, same-day treatment for ingrown toenails.
+With locations in Kingston, New Windsor, Wappingers Falls, Hudson, and West Coxsackie, New York, the board-certified podiatrists and foot and ankle surgeons at Hudson Valley Foot Associates provide in-office, same-day treatment for ingrown toenails.
 Call Hudson Valley Foot Associates or schedule an appointment online today to learn more.

 Ingrown toenails occur when the nail grows into the surrounding skin.
 As a result, the skin becomes tender, red, and inflamed.
 Ingrown toenails can even lead to severe infection.
 While ingrown nails can affect any of your nails, they commonly occur in the big toe.
 Treating an ingrown toenail early may help you avoid complications that require surgery.